Shamil-SHCK/git-page-web-calculator/README.md

-a web calculater hosted in github pages checkout the link:https://shamil-shck.github.io/git-page-web-calculator/
+a web calculater web made with AI hosted in github pages checkout the link:https://shamil-shck.github.io/git-page-web-calculator/